Short Term Disability

 NON-NEW YORK STATE RESIDENTS - If you reside in California, Connecticut, District of Columbia, Hawaii, Massachusetts, New Jersey, Rhode Island or Washington - you may be eligible for state disability leave that you can apply for and receive the RIT supplemental Benefits.
 Please see section below for Non-New York state residents for the process to follow.

-RIT's Short Term Disability Supplemental Benefits
+RIT's Short-Term Disability Supplemental Benefits

 See the FMLA page for more details.

-Employees will continue to accrue vacation during during periods of disability.
+Employees will continue to accrue vacation during periods of disability.
 However, when disability crosses over into a new fiscal year, the employee may not use the new year’s vacation accrual until they physically return to work.

 Employees on disability will not receive holiday pay during periods of disability.